 CREDIT: DMBerneres@yahoogroups.com / stellaflydesign.com – First published in ‘Bernese Please’ magazine of the BMDC of Canada

 There is a genetic mutation involved in the incidence of DM that has been found in all affected breeds.
-As it is present in all dogs and is the only one identified in most cases it is sometimes just known as the DM mutation but for Bernese it is better to refer to this as SOD1A.
-In Bernese, and only Bernese so far, there is also a second mutation at the same location, logically referred to as SOD1B.
+As it is present in all dogs and is the only one identified in most cases it is sometimes just known as the DM mutation but for Bernese it is referred to as SOD1A or sometimes Exon2.
+In Bernese, and only Bernese so far, there is also a second mutation at the same location, logically referred to as SOD1B or Exon1.
 There are other breeds with separate mutations linked to DM occurrence so we are not unique in this.

 Just to be clear, these are separate tests which means two tests per dog.
-Each test gives three possible results, Clear, Carrier or Affected.
-The mode of inheritance of these mutations in breeding combinations is the straightforward autosomal recessive type known to all responsible breeders namely.
+In line with many other DNA situations each test gives three possible results, Clear, Carrier or Affected.
+The mode of inheritance of these mutations in breeding combinations is the straightforward autosomal recessive type known to all responsible breeders namely…….

 Clear to Clear can only result in clear puppies and no chance of developing the disease or any of the puppies helping to pass it on in the future.
 This would obviously be the ideal world option but would immediately take out around 60% of the gene pool which we can ill afford to do.
 We have to operate in the real world so in reality we have to work with other options as exampled below.